Accelerated kriging interpolation for real-time grid frequency forecasting: Case Study

 We then compared the proposed approach with GP regression.
 For the latter, we also considered the model \eqref{eq:trend_model} to capture the trend, and used the exponential kernel $\sigma_f^2 \exp\left( - \| h \|/\sigma_l \right)$, where $\sigma_f^2$ is the variance of the residual and $\sigma_l$ is the characteristic length scale \cite{Rasmussen2006gaussian}.
 A kernel of this form was fitted to each of the training datasets $\{\mathcal{D}_j\}_{j=1}^K$ (the same used for kriging), via MATLAB's \texttt{fitrgp} function, using the sparse fully-independent conditional approximation method, restricted to an active set size equal to $100$ to limit computation time.

-Fig.~\ref{fig:matriz_predicciones_UK_vs_ADMM_vs_GPR} provides a qualitative comparison of the predicted trajectories on two dynamic transient scenarios (rows).
+Fig.~\ref{fig:matriz_predicciones_UK_vs_ADMM_vs_GPR} provides a qualitative comparison of the predicted trajectories in two dynamic transient scenarios (rows).
 The columns contrast the performance of non-regularized UK (left), K-ADMM (middle), and GP regression (right).
-All three methods successfully capture the non-linear transient dynamics and provide similar 95\% confidence interval (shaded region).
-Note that these intervals are only intrinsic to the GP formulation: for UK and regularized UK, nominal $95$\% prediction intervals are constructed by assuming a Gaussian random process \cite[Sec.~3.4]{cressie1993statistics}.
-All three methods attained comparable prediction errors across the whole validation dataset.
-In particular, K-ADMM achieved the lowest median error across the validation dataset ($\bar{\zeta} = 0.0232\%$), slightly outperforming both non-regularized UK ($\bar{\zeta} = 0.0235\%$) and GP ($\bar{\zeta} = 0.0240\%$), confirming that sparsity does not compromise accuracy.
+All three methods successfully capture the non-linear transient dynamics and provide similar 95\% confidence intervals (shaded region).
+Note that these intervals are intrinsic only to the GP formulation: for UK and regularized UK, nominal $95$\% prediction intervals are constructed by assuming a Gaussian random process \cite[Sec.~3.4]{cressie1993statistics}.
+All three methods attained comparable prediction errors across the validation dataset.
+In particular, K-ADMM yielded a median error across the validation dataset of $\bar{\zeta}=0.0238\%$, which is similar to those obtained by non-regularized UK ($\bar{\zeta}=0.0244\%$) and GP regression ($\bar{\zeta}=0.0238\%$), confirming that sparsity does not compromise accuracy.
 It should be noted that K-ADMM attains this predictive fidelity using only a fraction of the information (see Fig.~\ref{fig:esparsidad_UK_vs_UK_l1}).

 Finally, as regards numerical efficiency, we compared our method against the solution of the standard QP reformulation of \eqref{eq:OP_regularized} (see, e.g., \cite[Sec.~6.1]{boyd2004convex}) using MATLAB's \texttt{quadprog}.
-The latter required a median time of $8.368$~s to compute the entire prediction, as opposed to the $44.04$~ms achieved by using K-ADMM.
+The latter required a median time of $8.131$~s to compute the entire prediction, as opposed to the $39.24$~ms achieved by using K-ADMM.
 Additional details are available in Table~\ref{tab:results_summary}: the reported times include the entire recursive procedure schematized in Fig.~\ref{fig:online_flowchart}.
-This involved a median computational cost of $9$ iterations till convergence for Alg.~\ref{alg:ADMM_new}, for each of the $n_p = 40$ steps composing the full trajectory (see Fig.~\ref{fig:convergence_iterations}).
+This involved a median computational cost of $10$ iterations until convergence for Alg.~\ref{alg:ADMM_new}, for each of the $n_p = 40$ steps composing the full trajectory (see Fig.~\ref{fig:convergence_iterations}).